 Myth: You can drive an SUV or pickup truck through flood waters.

-Fact: No car should drive through flood waters, no matter how large or heavy it is.
-Just 2 feet of moving water can easily sweep a car or truck away.
+Fact: No car should be driven through flood waters, no matter how large or heavy it is.
+Just two feet of moving water can easily sweep a car or truck away.
 Flood waters can also be deceiving.
 Water that looks shallow could end up being deep.

 Myth: You can’t get flood insurance if your home previously flooded.